udehn/camouflage_backdoor_attack/README.md

 3. **cam_maps.csv: Local Features Information**:
     - Information about local features of images used for camouflage.

-4. **textures: Source Image for Texture Trigger**:
-    - Source image for a texture type trigger.

 ## saved_models:
 - Includes a trained model with ASR (Attack Success Rate) of 96.4% and ACC (Accuracy) of 88.6%.